-- (i) takes unfair advantage of the distinctive character or the reputation of the complainant's mark; or - (ii) unjustifiably impairs the distinctive character or the reputation of the complainant's mark, or - (iii) creates an impermissible likelihood of confusion with the complainant's mark.
+(i) takes unfair advantage of the distinctive character or the reputation of the complainant's mark; or

+(ii) impairs the distinctive character or the reputation of the complainant's mark, or

+(iii) creates a likelihood of confusion with the complainant's mark.

 In other words, it is not sufficient to show that the registry operator is on notice of possible trademark infringement through registrations in the gTLD.
-The registry operator is not liable under the PDDRP solely because: (i) infringing names are in its registry; or (iii) the registry operator knows that infringing names are in its registry; or (iii) the registry operator did not monitor the registrations within its registry.
+The registry operator is not liable under the PDDRP solely because: (i) infringing names are in its registry; or (ii) the registry operator knows that infringing names are in its registry; or (iii) the registry operator did not monitor the registrations within its registry.